6 Best Lens for Night Street Photography: (2023 Guide & Reviews)

 So, guys, this is possibly one of the best lenses to upgrade from the kit lens in the Nikon family.

-F 1.8 is the maximum aperture which allows us to conclude that it indeed is a very fast lens for the price.
+F 1.8 is the maximum aperture, which allows us to conclude that it is a high-speed lens for the price.

-So coming to the focal length, Yes, it’s fixed, meaning you won’t be able to zoom in with it.
+The focal length is fixed, meaning you won’t be able to zoom in with it.

-As you did with a kit lens, take this prime lens feature as an advantage and not a disadvantage.
+As you did with a kit lens, consider this prime lens feature an advantage, not a disadvantage.

-Zoom in by moving closer to the subject, and trust me, it will really help in taking out the creative side.
+Zoom in by moving closer to the subject; it will help take out the creative side.

-The next best thing about this lens is that aperture F 1.8 aperture on this lens allows for much better low-light photography in surroundings.
+The next best thing about this lens is that its F 1.8 aperture allows for much better low-light photography.

-The wide aperture allows for more light entering the camera sensor and giving a much better and visible picture in a low-light situation.
+The wide aperture allows more light to enter the camera sensor, which produces a much better and more visible picture in low-light situations.

-It’s an EFs lens, indicating the presence of a silent autofocusing motor inside.
+It’s an EF lens, indicating the presence of a silent autofocusing motor inside.

-Well, I don’t want to raise any questions, but isn’t silent wave autofocus supposed to be silent.
+I don’t want to raise any questions, but isn’t silent wave autofocus supposed to be silent?

-The lens tends to make a bit of noise while autofocusing during the video.
+The lens tends to make some noise while autofocusing during the video.

 This could be a problem for many shooting videos out there.

-It isn’t as bad as the standard kit lens, but it’s much better than that.
+It isn’t as bad as the standard kit lens, but it’s much better.

 This 35-millimeter lens doesn’t have a super solid autofocus motor.

-The good thing about this lens is that it also has an auto slash manual mode, meaning you can manually set the focus, even when the lens is set to autofocus mode.
+The good thing about this lens is that it also has an auto/manual mode, meaning you can manually set the focus, even when it is set to autofocus mode.

-I find this very handy just in case the lens has problems focusing automatically.
+I find this handy just in case the lens has problems focusing automatically.

-If you decide to go with a 50-millimeter lens with a crop sensor camera, then you’ll have a very zoomed-in video or image.
+If you choose a 50-millimeter lens with a crop sensor camera, your video or image will zoom in.

 If zoomed-in pictures are your game, then go for it.